iamSiiN/A320-Gimbal-Joystick/README.md

         3. AS55600 holder m5 threaded (https://www.thingiverse.com/thing:6367969 (Optional))

-    NOTE: The following are required to be able to Program the Max Angle on the AS5600 sensor to work as an Aanalog Potentiometer.
+    NOTE: The following are required to be able to Program the Max Angle on the AS5600 sensor to work as an Analog Potentiometer.

     **B. Wiring**